SilverHalf/temple-of-febe/mechanics/aspects.md

 More information will be presented for each of these mechanics later.

 Since the boss and his aspects always execute their attacks at the same instants each run, the encounter is overall very deterministic.
-Through practice, most players will eventually memorize the sequences of mechanics, and should be prepared to execute them.
-The squad leader should also proactively call out the next mechanic before it happens.
+Through practice, most players will eventually memorize the sequences, and should be prepared to execute them.

 ## Split Phases and Empowered Aspects